Richard-Burns/Palette-Tools/README.md

 ## DroneCamera
 A simple camera tool that allows you to use a joystick to control the camera like a drone.
 L and R triggers move up and down with the analog sticks moving and rotating.

+## PointCloudToPLY
+Takes an XYZ TOP and an RGB TOP and allows you to save it out as a PLY file for use with other software.